 STAR (Supporters Trust At Reading) is a non-profit Supporters’ Trust set up in March 2002 by Reading FC supporters for Reading FC supporters.

-STAR is a non-profit making, democratically accountable Supporters’ Trust set up in March 2002 and is regulated by the Financial Services Authority.
+STAR is a non-profit making, democratically accountable Supporters’ Trust set up in March 2002 and is regulated by the Financial Conduct Authority.
 It is the successor to Reading Football Supporters’ Club (est. 1930) as the fans’ organisation, but has a legal Constitution with a wide range of objectives.
 A registered society under the Co-operative and Community Benefit Societies Act 2014, each paid-up adult member of STAR has an equal £1 share in the society and one vote.

 Its objectives can be seen below but can be summarised as aiming to represent the interests of Reading supporters to the Football Club, the media, the local community and the football world, as well as encouraging football in the local community and strengthening the links between the local community and the Club.